Moses Suli: 2020

 In round 16, Suli was taken from the field during Manly's 56-16 loss against South Sydney.
 He was later ruled out for the rest of the season with injury.
 He made a total of 13 appearances for Manly scoring two tries.

 2021

 In round 22, Suli came on as 18th man in Manly's 56-10 victory over Parramatta and scored two tries.

 Suli played a total of 13 games for Manly in 2021, including the club's preliminary final loss against South Sydney.
 On 6 October, he was released early from his contract to join St. George Illawarra.

 2022

 Suli made his club debut for St. George Illawarra in round 1 of the 2022 NRL season against the New Zealand Warriors.
 On 19 July, it was confirmed that Suli had suffered a leg injury and would be told that he would return during the NRL Finals.

 Suli played 17 games for the club throughout 2022 as they finished 10th on the table and missed the finals for a fourth straight season.

 In October he was named in the Tonga squad for the 2021 Rugby League World Cup.

+2023

+In round 10 of the 2023 NRL season, Suli was responsible for one of the bombed tries of the year with one minute remaining as St. George Illawarra lost 16-18 against the bottom placed Wests Tigers.
+The ball had found Suli with an unmarked Mikaele Ravalawa on his outside.
+Suli elected to run the ball but then attempted a flick pass which went to ground.
+Ravalawa picked up the loose ball but was then bundled into touch..

+A week later he scored the opening try for the St. George Illawarra Dragons in a 95 m effort against the Sydney Roosters in their 24-22 win.
+Suli played a total of 22 games in the 2023 NRL season as St. George Illawarra finished 16th on the table.

+2024

+Suli played 19 games for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.

+2025

+Suli played 20 matches for St. George Illawarra in the 2025 NRL season as the club finished a disappointing 15th on the table.